 A split ring shank is a much more complex design as the band splits into two before it meets the stone at the top of the band.
 This can give the illusion of two bands and can be as subtle or as prominent as the customer would like.
 The split ring shank design can also be modified so that as the band splits off in two.

 With a bypass ring shank, the two ends of the band will not uniformly meet the stone.
 Instead, each end of the band will run around the stone, almost as if it’s bypassing it.
 This creates the illusion that the band is flowing around or overlapping the stone.

-A knife edge shank is named so because of its sharp edge that runs along the outer edge of the shank.
-Of course, it’s not razor sharp, but it adds a different look to a ring shank.
-It adds a new element of design to the shank with two slanted sides that meet to a more prominent point than you would usually see in traditional shanks.
+A knife-edge ring shank is named so because of its sharp edge that runs along the outer edge.
+Of course, it’s not razor sharp, but it adds a different look to a ring.

 7. Interlocked ring shank

-An interlocked ring shank style is when the engagement ring and the wedding band interlock together perfectly.
-This can be done in many ways and is interpreted in many ways by different jewellers.
-It may be that one jeweller creates the engagement ring fits inside the wedding band or it may be that the two bands follow the same silhouette so that they sit alongside each other perfectly when worn.
+An interlocked ring shank is when the engagement ring and the wedding band interlock together perfectly.
+This can be interpreted in many ways by different jewellers.
+It may be that one jeweller creates the engagement ring to fit inside the wedding band or it may be that the two bands follow the same silhouette so that they sit alongside each other perfectly when worn.

 Whether you plan on creating your own ring shanks from scratch or picking up pre-made ring shanks ready for stone setting, we have everything you need at Cooksongold.
-Take a look at our ring shank and cast rings range as well as our silver and gold casting grain.
+Take a look at our ring shank and cast rings range.